Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  If your library system lets patrons make purchase suggestions for a specific branch you can set this preference to 'Allow' to add a branch selection option to the purchase suggestion form.

-`BlockExpiredPatronOpacActions <#BlockExpiredPatronOpacActions>`__
+.. _blockexpiredpatronopacactions-label:

+BlockExpiredPatronOpacActions
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Default: Don't block